Maniftest File

 | Required | No |

 A conditional expression that determines whether a resource should be tested, provisioned, or deprovisioned.
-You can use Python expressions to conditionally determine if a resource should be processed.
+You can use expressions to conditionally determine if a resource should be processed.

 resources: